schwarzjakob/timetracking_quick_action/README.md

-# Jonathan's Automated Invoice Generation Script
+# Automated Invoice Generation Script

-This script is specifically designed for Jonathan Werle's strategic communication consulting work, enabling the efficient generation of PDF invoices from time-tracking data.
-While personalized for Jonathan, the script offers a template for automating similar tasks.
+This script enables the efficient generation of PDF invoices from time-tracking data.

 ## Features